TarqAbdullah/Embedded-System/README.md

 # Embedded-System
-Simple codes that implements specific roles.
+Simple codes that implements specific roles that includes (PWM, ADC, Ultrasonic, etc.).

-All codes here have been implemented and tested on LPC1768 board form NXP. :pushpin:
+All codes here have been implemented and tested on `LPC1768` board form NXP. `:pushpin:`

 They are  `.txt` extension.